Lyude/adxl345-probe/README.md

 **!!!
 This project is in a BETA state, use at your own risk !!!**

+# Lyude's note!

+This is my fork of the experimental ADXL345 module for Klipper to enable Z-probing via use of the onboard toolhead PCB's accelerometer for the Positron V3.2.
+It contains any of the suggested changes that I've seen mentioned in the Discord channel that help with improving the accuracy of this.

+As many of the changes do not belong to me, I've noted the actual authors in each commit message.
+Where possible, I prefer to cherry-pick/merge commits from the actual author's branch to make this more obvious.

+# Original README

 The ADXL345 has an interesting feature called tap detection.
 With the appropriate tuning, this can be used to implement a nozzle probe on 3D printers.
 This project aims to support nozzle probing through tap detection for printers using Klipper.